utkarshg6/helpful/Git.md

 git diff
 ```

-To see differences b/w Modified (red) to Commited
+To see differences b/w Modified (red) to Committed

 ```zsh
 git diff HEAD
 ```

-To see differences b/w Staged (green) to Commited
+To see differences b/w Staged (green) to Committed

 ```zsh
 git diff --staged HEAD